uzairname/template/README.md

 To configure your production domain, ensure that the domain names and base URLs are up to date in:

-1. Routes in `terraform/main.tf`, and `terraform/cloudflare/main.tf`
+1. The "locals" field in `terraform/main.tf`

 2. NEXT_PUBLIC_BACKEND_URL in `.github/workflows/deploy.yml`